fidelbrea/home-alarm/README.md

 # Home alarm

-Home alarm is the final degree project that develops a complete alarm system for a home or shop.
+Home alarm is a final degree project that develops a complete alarm system for a home or shop.

 The project focuses on software development.
 However, there is a few information about electrical and electronic components.